 4. Use Filters and Share Gmail Labels

-You can read this article on how to properly use Gmail filters.
+This article explains how to properly use Gmail filters.

-Working on a project that involves multiple team members?
-Share Gmail labels with your team and collaborate on your clients' communications.
-No more Cc's or Forwards.
-Apply shared labels in one click to sync specific conversations into your teammates' respective inboxes.
-Keep your team in the loop without cluttering your inboxes.
+If you are working on a project that involves multiple team members, you can share Gmail labels with your team using Gmelius and collaborate on your clients' communications.
+This means you can leave cc’ing and forwarding in the past.
+In addition, shared Gmail labels can be applied in one click to sync specific conversations into your teammates' respective inboxes without cluttering your inboxes.

 5. Delegate Emails to Your Teammates

 Look at each email as an opportunity to eliminate a time-waster.
-Unless the information contained in the message applies directly to you, delegate that email to the right team member!
-Simply choose your colleague's name from a drop down list to automatically share an email their way.
-One click to share, two clicks to assign.
+Unless the information in a message applies directly to you, delegate that email to the right team member!
+Simply choose your colleague's name from a drop-down list to automatically share an email.
+One-click to share, two clicks to assign.
 Accountability is clear and everyone is on the same page.
-Use internal email notes to add context to each email conversation or ping the right person with a @mention.
+Use internal email notes to add context to email conversations or ping the right person with an @mention.

-Learn how to delegate mails in one click using Gmelius.
+Learn how to delegate emails in one click using Gmelius.

 6. Keep Emails Short

-Gmelius offers Trello-like kanban boards which let you convert emails into tasks.
+- Convert emails into tasks.
+Gmelius offers Trello-like Kanban boards which let you convert emails into tasks.
 Gmelius boards integrate within your inbox, allowing you to visualize your project and client pipelines, and collaborate on them with your team.